BTU Metals (CVE:BTU) Trading Up 20% – Should You Buy?

 BTU Metals Corp.
-(CVE:BTU – Get Free Report)’s stock price traded up 20% during trading on Saturday .
+(CVE:BTU – Get Free Report)’s share price was up 20% on Friday .
 The company traded as high as C$0.03 and last traded at C$0.03.
-379,500 shares traded hands during mid-day trading, an increase of 141% from the average session volume of 157,741 shares.
+Approximately 379,500 shares traded hands during mid-day trading, an increase of 141% from the average daily volume of 157,741 shares.
 The stock had previously closed at C$0.03.

 BTU Metals Stock Up 20.0 %